 Inrush current is a surge of current when an application is powered-up.
 It is created by different electrical effects.
 The powering on of power supplies requires the charging of capacitors.
 The powering on of a transformer creates an inrush current during its initial magnetizing.

 Why Manage Inrush Current?

-What is NTC-based Limiting?
+What is an NTC-based Limiting Thermistor?

 NTC thermistors are the most commonly used thermistor.
-They fit a wide range of applications including: automotive, military, industrial, and emissions controls.
-Various items around your home contain NTC thermistors including your oven, air conditioning, and fire detector.
+They fit a wide range of applications, including automotive, military, industrial, and emissions controls.
+Various items around your home contain NTC thermistors, including your oven, air conditioning, and fire detector.

-What is PTC-based Limiting?
+What is a PTC-based Limiting Thermistor?

 PTC stands for Positive Temperature Coefficient.
 The PTC thermistor also provides variable resistance based on temperature.
 As temperature rises, resistance increases from low to high and blocks the overcurrent.
 Specific scenarios require a PTC thermistor over an NTC thermistor.
 These include equipment with a near-zero reset time, extreme temperature conditions, and systems that experience frequent shorts.